William Greeneberry Russell

-William Greeneberry "Green" Russell (1818–1877) was an American prospector and miner.
+William Greeneberry "Green" Russell (1818–1877) was an American gold prospector and miner.

 Early life

 Green Russell was born in South Carolina but moved with his family to Georgia as a small child.
 His father James Russell engaged in gold mining during the Georgia Gold Rush that started in 1828 and Green came of age in a local economy dominated by mining.
 In 1845 he married Susan Willis who was 1/8th Cherokee.

 Mining in California

 When gold was found at Sutter's Mill in 1848, a cook for Sutter's crew who was a Georgia native sent word back home enabling Russell to learn of the discovery.
 Russell led a couple of successful mining ventures to California which included his brothers and other Georgians including Cherokees, some of whom made the trek west overland through the Rockies.